(As approved October 20, 2006)

 Section 1.
 The officers of this Association shall be a President, a Vice President, a Secretary, and a Treasurer.

 Section 2.
-There shall be a Board of Directors composed of the officers named in Section 1 and four members-at-large to be elected by mail ballot of alumni life members of the Association, and two additional members-at-large to be appointed by the Board of Directors.
+There shall be a Board of Directors composed of the officers named in Section 1, four members-at-large to be elected by alumni life members of the Association, and two additional members-at-large to be appointed by the Board of Directors.

 Section 3.
 The Treasurer shall be from within a 50-mile radius of the Washington, D.C. area.
 He or she shall be bonded in an amount appropriate to the circumstances.

 Section 4.
 The four elected members-at-large shall each represent one of four regions of the continental United States, including corresponding regions in Canada.
 The four regions shall be known as the West Region, Middle Region, East Region, and Home Region (District of Columbia, Maryland, and Virginia).
 The longitude boundaries of these regions shall be determined one year prior to the GUAA Election and shall reflect as nearly possible equal distribution of members who reside in those regions.
 The computation to determine the East Region shall not include the number of members residing in the Home Region.
 Each member-at-large shall be elected only by voting members from within his or her region.
 Voting members who reside outside these regions may cast only one vote for a member-at-large from any one region.